 Do I need an IRB for frozen biological samples?

-The investigator will be required to complete the Tissue Request Form in its entirety.
+The investigator will be required to complete the online form in its entirety.
 Delays in fulfilling the request may result without complete information.

 The investigator will also be asked to enter into a Biospecimen User Agreement: